Weak saturation stability: Introduction

+This corollary immediately implies stability for several pattern graphs.
 Notice that the graph obtained by removing a copy of $K_{n-s+2}$ from $K_n$ is weakly $(K_n, K_s)$-saturated, has the structure described in Theorem~\ref{transfer} and has $\mathrm{wsat}(K_n, K_s)$ edges.
 Therefore, the result of Kor\'{a}ndi and Sudakov can be immediately deduced from Corollary~\ref{corol_transfer}.

 The constructions of Kronenberg, Martins and Morrison \cite{martins} of weakly $(K_n,K_{t,t})$-saturated and weakly $(K_n,K_{t,t+1})$-saturated graphs with $\mathrm{wsat}(K_n,K_{t,t})$ and $\mathrm{wsat}(K_n,K_{t,t+1})$ edges respectively also have the structure described in Theorem~\ref{transfer}.
 Therefore, by Corollary~\ref{corol_transfer}, for every $p\in(0,1)$, whp